vecnet/dw/README.md

 #Overview

-This is a preserved version of VecNet-CI Datawarehouse browser based on Django 1.5
+This is a preserved version of VecNet-CI Datawarehouse browser

+The Data Warehouse Browser is a collection of two tools, Dimensional Data Browser and Lookup Tables Browser

+**Dimensional Data**

+is where you can examine information that can be used in the creation of simulations.
+The topics covered there are fairly diverse.
+From weather for many different locations, to how many bednets were covered in the last World Malaria Report Household Survey.
+You can search through this information by country, date, and aggregate across these fields to do some basic analysis.

+**Lookup Tables**

+is a place where you can look at information collected by experts on topics like bionomics.

 #System requirements